barryclark/jekyll-now/_posts/2019-03-27-excel-formulas.md

 This allows you to pass in a string of dataframe column names with some operators and generate the Excel-style formula string.

-As a bonus I started to implement something to handle the Excel builtins like SUM() where you have a set of comma separated arguments.
+As a bonus I started to implement something to handle the Excel built-ins like SUM() where you have a set of comma separated arguments.
 Super buggy but that's half the fun of 'owning' a package I think.

 Anywho, check it out!